 - Assessing the potential durability of concrete while monitoring long-term changes in properties

-When to use - The Windsor Probe is a useful option for estimating the compressive strength of concrete for general assessment of concrete quality and relative strength in different parts of a structure.
+- When to use - The Windsor Probe is a useful option for estimating the compressive strength of concrete for a general assessment of concrete quality and relative strength in different parts of a structure.
 It’s small enough for field use and operation is simple with little training required.

-When to use - The Test Hammer is best used to establish a relative strength profile of a structure.
+- When to use - The Test Hammer is best used to establish a relative strength profile of a structure.
 Ideally, one technician can quickly canvas large areas with potential strength problems and narrow down specific areas for more rigorous testing using this instrument.
 Areas with lower rebound numbers can then be economically assessed with cores, penetration tests, or pulse velocity measurements while areas showing higher strengths can be bypassed.

-When to use – Coring is often the end result of an assessment program that begins with use of Concrete Test Hammers, Windsor Probes, or other non-destructive methods.
+- When to use – Coring is often the end result of an assessment program that begins with the use of Concrete Test Hammers, Windsor Probes, or other non-destructive methods.
 Cores are frequently considered the final word in strength determinations of hardened concrete.

-When to use – Crack monitors can be used to measure cracking periodically in the field for easy, precise determinations of structural foundation movement.
+- When to use – Crack monitors can be used to measure cracking periodically in the field for easy, precise determinations of structural foundation movement.

-When to use – A Moisture Emission Test Kit or Meter is useful when determining moisture deep beneath a concrete surface.
+- When to use – A Moisture Emission Test Kit or Meter is useful when determining moisture deep beneath a concrete surface.
 This type of floor moisture test is also valuable when assisting contractors in identifying suspect areas that might need further testing, deeper in the slab.

-When to use - A Relative Humidity Measurement System is useful for measuring humidity and other factors including temperature, dew point and concrete surface moisture testing to ASTM F2659.
+- When to use - A Relative Humidity Measurement System is useful for measuring humidity and other factors including temperature, dew point, and concrete surface moisture testing to ASTM F2659.

-When to use - These methods are useful for uncovering the exact size, location and depth of reinforcing steel and subsurface metalwork for quality control and effective recovery of test cores.
+- When to use - These methods are useful for uncovering the exact size, location, and depth of reinforcing steel and subsurface metalwork for quality control and effective recovery of test cores.